natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Pe-3.md

 The heavy fighters were delivered from the factory to the front lines with equipment corresponding to the main production Pe-3 aircraft.
 The total number of Pe-3s built in 1941 was 196; 11 more planes were assembled from available stocks of parts in April 1942.
 {{Navigation-End}}

+=== Operational History ===
+The Pe-3 was first issued to the 95th High-Speed Bomber Aviation Regiment and was primarily used for ground attack and escort missions before being assigned to the defence of Moscow.
+The aircraft was also issued for reconnaissance missions but these resulted in very heavy losses with 1/4th of the total aircrafts being destroyed in its first three months of combat, a very high casualty rate that resulted in the relegation of the aircraft to less risky missions and some aircrafts being converted for other roles.
+The production of the aircraft was terminated due to the evacuation of the factories which resulted in a lower number of available units.

+The Pe-3 continued to have a successful combat history, it was mainly assigned to reconnaissance air regiments and it played a crucial rule in the northern fleet to escort convoys with aid to the Soviet Union in what is known as the Arctic Convoys.

+A soviet Pe-3 was captured by the Fins after crash landing around Lake Inari, it was pretty undamaged and after repairs it was put into service as Pe-301 as a photo-reconnaissance aircraft with 222h of flight before being destroyed on the ground by a soviet raid on the airfield it was stationed.

+The Gneiss-2 radar was installed and tested on the Pe-3 between 1942 and 1943 but saw very limited service with only 15 being issued.

 == Media ==
 <!-- ''Excellent additions to the article would be video guides, screenshots from the game, and photos.'' -->